PURCHASE COLLEGE CATALOG 2016–18

 Color is the most relative of all visual attributes.
 The seminar makes use of this relativity as the means by which visual awareness is heightened and refined through fundamental studies in color action and interaction.
 This is not a course in color theory; rather, it is a practicum in color as experienced.
 Mastery of basic color grammar and syntax leads to a personal sense of looking and expression.

 VIS 2120 and 3120 / 3 credits (per semester)

 Special topic (offered irregularly)

 Juxtaposes art and science as inquiring and creative pursuits.
 Exchanging knowledge of the materials and processes used in their creative endeavors, students collaborate on three innovative projects that focus on perceived relationships between science and art.
 Visiting professionals, at work in studios and labs, provide insight into thinking and doing through and across the disciplines of art and science.
-VIS 2120 is offered as SOA 2040 for students in other disciplines.
-VIS 3120 is designed for students who wish to pursue in greater depth the issues exemplified in VIS 2120, and is offered as SOA 3040 for students in other disciplines.
+VIS 3120 is designed for students who wish to pursue in greater depth the issues exemplified in VIS 2120.

 Prerequisite: Permission of instructor

 VIS 2130 / 3 credits / Special topic (offered irregularly)